My Principles So Far

 If the past hurts, thoroughly capture it.

-Only compare yourself with yourself.
+Only compare yourself to yourself.

 What you don’t know right now is more important than what you do.